top of page

 Basics

-The harsh reality is that an employee's presence abroad can have both corporate and personal income tax implications.
+As a Global Mobility professional, it is not your task to map out the tax consequences, but it is your responsibility to draw stakeholders' attention to unforeseen tax liabilties triggered by cross-border employment.
+After all, an employee's presence abroad can have both corporate and personal income tax implications.
 The financial impact of (unforeseen) tax liabilities, additional costs and non-compliance damages on the company's profitability can be substantial.
 Add reputational and financial damage as a result of blacklisting to the equation, and the outcome is even more worrying.
 In other words, the stakes are high.

 Checklists: